Psychology (PSYU)

 PSYU 520 Advanced Individual Therapy I

-In this course, students will demonstrate their understanding of working with individuals from a systems perspective.
-They will explore evidence-based treatment approaches specifically designed to address the needs of clients from diverse populations.
-Students will demonstrate their ability to conduct clinical assessments and will address crisis circumstances that surface in therapy.
-Students will also demonstrate their ability to implement clinical interventions that are directly tied to the goals and treatment plan outlined in therapy.
+In this course, students will learn evidence-based treatment approaches and demonstrate their understanding of working with individuals from a systemic/relational perspective.
+They will demonstrate their ability to conduct case conceptualizations, treatment planning and managing crises that can arise in therapy.
+Students will also show their ability to examine peer reviewed research and articulate how this research can inform assessment and clinical interventions.
 3 credits.

 PSYU 521 Advanced Individual Therapy II